 Good internal control includes a plan of organization, procedures, and records designed to safeguard assets and provide reliable financial records.
 In particular, a satisfactory system of internal control should include a proper segregation of duties, so no one individual is capable of handling all phases of a transaction from beginning to end.
-Proper internal control also requires policies to govern the operations of the Society, providing guidance on such matters as meals, travel, purchasing card use, accumulated leave, capitalization, inventory, and tracking of expenditures.
+Proper internal control also requires policies to govern the operations of the Society, providing guidance on such matters as tracking of expenditures, tracking of beginning and ending account balances, tracking of fund balances, authorized signers on bank accounts, meals, travel, purchasing card use, accumulated leave, capitalization, inventory, and disbursement procedures.